In This Article

 Shelf lives depend on the product in question.
 Typically, butter can last up to four weeks when stored in a cool, dark place away from exposure to the elements.
 Oils can sometimes last much longer, with some staying fresh for approximately 18 months when stored in similar settings.

-With cannabinoids, like THC and CBD, compounds typically begin to degrade at the 12 to 24-month mark, depending on their storage methods.1 However, items like infused gummies may often have a shelf life that lasts two years.
+Research suggests that with cannabinoids, like THC and CBD, compounds typically begin to degrade at the 12 to 24-month mark, depending on their storage methods.1 However, items like infused gummies often have a shelf life of 2 years.

 References